pirogram/pirogram-content/books/programming-with-python/025-list-of-values/topics/090-list-iteration.md

 type: testless-coding-question
 id: 80ca21ac-73de-472f-bc1d-1ff298b76234
 question: |
   You are given a list of numbers.
-Find the product of +ve numbers (greater thhan `0`) in the list.
+Find the product of +ve numbers (greater than `0`) in the list.
 code: |
   numbers = [7,   0, -18,   0,  16, -18,   8,  -4,  10, -18,  -9,  -9,  -2,
       2,  -2,  17, -20,  -5,  14, -16]